 “Trauma” is an umbrella term that encompasses a vast array of experiences and feelings.
 Broadly speaking, trauma is an experience that is disturbing to such a degree that it interferes with our ability to cope.
-Trauma can cause feelings of hopelessness, guilt, shame, and panic.
+Trauma can cause feelings of hopelessness, guilt, shame and panic.
 It can even cause some individuals to dissociate as a means to self-protect.

 Binge eating disorder is characterized by episodes of eating large quantities of food, often to the point of feeling pain.
-People with binge eating disorder usually grapple with feelings of helplessness, shame, guilt, and distress both after a binge and around the pattern of bingeing.
+People with binge eating disorder usually grapple with feelings of helplessness, shame, guilt and distress both after a binge and around the pattern of bingeing.
 Sometimes those with binge eating disorder are driven to behaviors like overexercising or purging to “make up” for their binges.

 Binge Eating and Restriction

 The reason for this is the way the brain and body respond to deprivation.
 Bodies need fuel to run.
 When deprived of nutrition through undereating, the brain sends out alarm signals that tell us to eat, eat, eat.
 And people with binge eating disorder can stay stuck in this vicious cycle of famine and feast for years.
-The damage it can do to the body can be extreme, with weight cycling, gastrointestinal disorders like acid reflux, heart problems, anemia, and electrolyte abnormalities being common effects of binge eating disorder.
+The damage it can do to the body can be extreme, with weight cycling, gastrointestinal disorders like acid reflux, heart problems, anemia and electrolyte abnormalities being common effects of binge eating disorder.

-Trauma and Binge Eating
+How Trauma Influences Eating Disorders and Binge Eating

-So, while research shows that there is a definite link between trauma and binge eating, science is still working to understand why this connection exists.
+So, while research shows that there is a link between trauma and binge eating, science is still working to understand why this connection exists.
 There are some theories about the relationship between trauma and binge eating, however.

-People who have PTSD, or a history of trauma typically have a hard time regulating their emotions.
+People who have PTSD or a history of trauma typically have a hard time regulating their emotions.
 In fact, this is one of the key symptoms of PTSD.
 This means that in a situation where individuals without a trauma history might be distressed but able to manage the stressor, people with trauma have a harder time regulating their fight-or-flight response and getting past a difficult moment.
 They may feel these emotions more sharply and intensely than people who have not had traumatic experience do.
 Food can be used, in those moments, as a means to self-soothe and manage intense negative emotions.

-Self-Blame, Guilt, and Self-Harm
+Self-Blame, Guilt and Self-Harm

 A common symptom of trauma-related disorders is self-harm.
-Survivors of trauma can be plagued with intense feelings of guilt, shame, and self-loathing.
+Survivors of trauma can be plagued with intense feelings of guilt, shame and self-loathing.
 Some people may even feel that they are to blame for what happened to them.
 As a result, people who are coping with trauma often engage in self-destructive patterns and self-harm.
-Binge eating, the restrict/binge cycle, and dieting may be part of a pattern of self-punishment and self-harm.
+Binge eating, the restrict/binge cycle and dieting may be part of a pattern of self-punishment and self-harm.